 Capture Coating™ is designed and formulated for all types of HVAC air filter media using patented nanotechnology that imparts superhydrophobicity, non-toxicity, and breathability without affecting airflow, energy efficiency, and HVAC equipment.

-Marinevac works globally with the world’s largest super yachts, with our head office in Palma de Mallorca, our services are offered in Spain, France, Italy, Croatia, Montenegro, Florida, Malta, Sint Maarten, South East Asia and Australia.
+Marinevac works globally with the world’s largest super yachts, with our head office in Palma de Mallorca, our services are offered in Spain, France, Italy, Greece, Cyprus, Croatia, Turkey, Montenegro, Florida, Malta, Sint Maarten, Australia and South East Asia.

 What our clients say